Exmoor Discovery Tour

 Explore the nature reserve of Westlandpound reservoir then enjoy the beautiful Heddon Valley.
 We spend the afternoon at Arlington Court (NT), the former home of the Chichester family, which has a fascinating collection of Victorian carriages.

 A day for you to explore the area independently or relax at the Country House.
 There’s plenty of National Trust properties to enjoy, or coastal towns such as Combe Martin, or moorland villages such as Dulverton.
 For something completely different, why not visit the Bakelite Museum in Williton?

 Discovery England’s smallest city - Wells.
-See the cathedral which dominates the town find out about the “wells”, visit the famous Bishop’s palace garden, and have time to wander the market square and little streets.
+See the cathedral which dominates the town, find out about the “wells”, visit the famous Bishop’s palace garden, and wander the market square and quaint streets.
 Then we’ll visit the fascinating Willow & Wetland Visitor Centre for more information about historic crafts on the Somerset Levels.

 Wednesday/Thursday: Cleeve Abbey and the Steam Train